jsummers/deark/readme.md

    Equivalent to "-firstfile &lt;n> -maxfiles 1".
    To unconditionally show the file identifiers, use "-l -opt list:fileid".
 -maxfilesize &lt;n>
-   Do not write files larger than &lt;n> bytes.
+   Do not write a file larger than &lt;n> bytes.
 The default is 10 GiB.
    This is an "emergency brake".
 If the limit is exceeded, Deark will stop all processing.
    This setting is for physical output files, so if you use -zip/-tar, it